MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

 We were able to deploy our model locally using a FastAPI and Uvicorn framwork.
-Inference worked with little delay compared to directly accessing the inference function.
-The framework for deploying the model in the cloud was to (1) define an inference model using an ONNX framwork, (2) creating an inference docker environment using the Artefact Registry, (3) use Google Cloud Run to create a scalable and efficient HTTP endpoint for serving requests.
+Inference worked with a small delay compared to directly accessing the inference function.
+The framework for deploying the model in the cloud was to (1) define an inference model using an ONNX framwork, (2) creating an inference docker environment using the Artifact Registry, (3) use Google Cloud Run to create a scalable and efficient HTTP endpoint for serving requests.

 We skipped the definition of our inference step as an ONNX model and went directly to deploying the model in the cloud.
 The docker was successfully created and run both locally and in the cloud, however, the credits ran out before we could debug the HTTP endpoint in Google Run.